Skip to main content

 On completion of this module you should be able to:

-• critically reflect knowledge of issues related to glaucoma care with a focus on case finding and management in community primary care optometric practice
+• Examine a knowledge of issues related to glaucoma care with a focus on case finding and management in community primary care as informed by evidence-based practice (ILO1).

-• evaluate and apply modern key concepts of glaucoma care and be able to apply them to challenges within your environment and practice
+• Critically evaluate and apply modern key concepts of glaucoma care to challenges within your own environment and practice, giving consideration to stakeholders and impact on the community (ILO2).

-• assess the signs and symptoms of potential glaucoma eye disease to make a differential diagnosis and to rank options for diagnosis and management, with a focus on community optometric practice
+• Systematically evaluate and synthesise the risks, signs and symptoms of glaucomatous eye disease to make a differential diagnosis and to rank options for diagnosis and management (ILO3).

-• explore, critically analyse, synthesis and evaluate evidence-based literature, guidelines and underpinning theories in glaucoma care and apply this knowledge to given scenarios, demonstrating how you would determine the most appropriate solutions for a patient accessing ophthalmic care (with a focus on primary care)
+• Explore and critically analyse evidence-based literature, guidelines and underpinning theories in glaucoma care and apply this knowledge to given scenarios, including an appreciation of the importance of interdisciplinary healthcare (ILO4).

 How the module will be delivered

-Discussion boards accessed via Learning Central will provide a platform for students to discuss any questions or queries that come up throughout the term with the course tutors and their peers.
+Discussion boards accessed via Learning Central will provide a platform for you to discuss any questions or queries that come up throughout the term with both the course tutors and your peers.

 Syllabus content